 Keeping on top of weeds is still an important job - hoe between rows and let annual weed seedlings dry out on top of the soil.

-Protect strawberries by mulching around them with straw to keep mud splashes off, and keep birds off your precious ripening strawberry crop by covering your plants with netting.
+Protect strawberries by mulching around them with straw to keep mud splashes off, and keep birds off your ripening strawberry crop by covering your plants with netting.

 It can be tricky to keep on top of watering in summer, so remember that a good soak is much better than a regular sprinkle.
 Prioritise anything that's been recently planted, tomatoes and cucumbers.
 Read our guide to summer watering.

-Now is the time to start feeding tomatoes in growing bags with a high potash tomato food - this will encourage the production of more flowers, and therefore, more fruits.
+Start feeding tomatoes in growing bags with a high potash tomato food - this will encourage the production of more flowers, and therefore, more fruits.